Storing wine at home — Wine storage tips for the non-connoisseur

 What’s so special about a wine fridge?

-A wine fridge isn’t just a little refrigerator.
-It’s specially made to keep wine at the perfect temp and humidity (unlike your regular refrigerator, which is too cold and dry for perfect wine storage).
+A wine fridge or cooler isn’t just a little refrigerator.
+It’s specially made to keep wine at the perfect temp and humidity.
+(Your regular refrigerator is too cold and dry for perfect wine storage.)
 Storing wine in its own little appliance also prevents it from picking up the odors from other foods.

 Create a tight seal by re-corking the bottle (or use a rubber wine stopper).
 To recork, wrap the cork in wax paper and slide it into the bottle.
 A wine vacuum pump, which you can pick up inexpensively, will create a good seal by sucking the air out of the open bottle.